patrickbwarren/transam-triton/EMULATOR.md

 ```
 The logic test is exactly as implemented in the emulator.
 In summary:

-- to _write_ data to the EPROM, set the control word to `0x88`, load
-  the least significant 8 bits of the required address onto port B, logical OR
-  the most significant two bits of the address with `0x08`, and output
-  these 4 bits to port C to initiate programming pulse;

 - to _read_ data from the EPROM, set the control word to `0x98`, load
   the least significant 8 bits of the required address onto port B, logical OR
   the most significant two bits of the address with `0x04` (chip
   select enabled) and output these 4 bits to port C, and then read the
   data from port A;

+- to _write_ data to the EPROM, set the control word to `0x88`, load
+  the least significant 8 bits of the required address onto port B, logical OR
+  the most significant two bits of the address with `0x08`, and output
+  these 4 bits to port C to initiate programming pulse;

 - to _test_ whether the programming pulse is complete one should read
   the top 4 bits of port C; if the high bit (bit 7) is unset the
   programming pulse is finished.

-In the emulator the 1 ms is not emulated so that after initiating the
+In the emulator, as mentioned, the 1 ms is not emulated so that after
-programming pulse the bit 7 of port C is _immediately_ set to 0.
+initiating the programming pulse the bit 7 of port C is _immediately_
+set to 0.

 For completeness, the L7.2 Monitor code that implements the 'Z'
 function is described next.
 Despite some apparent inefficiencies, it